 A Brief History of the Marque

-The Presto Saxonette had a single tube which served as the tank, the cradle for the front forks and the base for the support of the seat.
-The company referred to it as the 'cross frame'.
-The engine was a 50cc Fichtel & Sachs power plant built into the rear wheel.
+Immediately prior to WWII they also built the Presto Saxonette which had a single tube which served as the tank, the cradle for the front forks and the base for the support of the seat.
+It was powered by a 50cc Fichtel & Sachs engine built into the rear wheel.

 If you have a query or information about Presto machines, please contact us